Henry Gee, Senior Editor, Biological Sciences, Nature; writer and narrator of the animated Tree of Life

 The Future of the Human Species

-As the prolific writer, Henry has a new book coming out in the spring of 2025 calledThe Decline and Fall of the Human Empire: Why Our Species Is on the Edge of Extinction.
+As a prolific writer, Henry has a new book coming out in the spring of 2025 calledThe Decline and Fall of the Human Empire: Why Our Species Is on the Edge of Extinction.

 As he read more and more scientific papers, Henry became more alarmed about the extinction of our species.
 He wrote an article in Scientific American and then he decided to delve deeper and write a book.